 We emphasize good service and we are committed to constantly improve the quality of our product.
 We are therefore proud that we were one of the first hostels in the world to be certified as a HI Quality Hostel with good practices and standards.

-Some of the measures we are now implementing:
+Some of the measures we have implemented:

 - Mapping of energy use, garbage handling and opportunities to change the routine of the employees and guests.

 - We encourage our guests to get around together and tell this both on the website and physically in our premises.

 - Our employees are in the spring of 2017 in the “Cycling to Work” campaign, and we strive to drive collectively, go or ride a bike where is physically possible.

 - In cooperation with HI Norway and the peace corps, we have volunteers that help us focus on sustainability, suggesting and implementing concrete actions here at Lillehammer Station.

 - Become a Green Key company in november 2017 and get HIQ’s approval in 2018